 - Number of policy exceptions requested/granted — High exception rates may indicate overly strict or misaligned policies.

-The Syteca cybersecurity platform can help you measure these metrics by providing real-time visibility into user activity, patterns of access, and potential security violations.
+The Syteca platform can help you measure these metrics by providing real-time visibility into user activity, access patterns, and potential security violations.
 With powerful user activity monitoring, alerting, and reporting capabilities, Syteca enables you to track KPIs, enforce policies, and react swiftly to incidents.

 Want to try Syteca?
 Request access to the online demo!